Medicare in California

 Find affordable Medicare plans in California

-In 2017, the total number of Medicare beneficiaries in California was 5,891,494, according to statistics from the Centers for Medicare & Medicaid Services (CMS).
+In 2018 the total number of Medicare beneficiaries in California was over 6 million according to statistics from the Centers for Medicare & Medicaid Services (CMS).
+This means California has more Medicare beneficiaries than any other state.
 This represents the total number of Californians enrolled in Medicare – either with Original Medicare, Medicare Advantage (Part C), or Medicare prescription drug coverage (Part D).

 California offers a variety of resources to its residents to help Medicare beneficiaries understand and navigate their coverage.